-It is proposed that the LA contribution to the CAMHS generic team (Horizon) of $\pounds 250,000$ is withdrawn from April 2021.
-However it should be noted that the NHS has been increasing its contribution year on year and although the NHS increase to CAMHS funding next year is not yet confirmed it is expected to be similar to previous years and so although the Councils contribution is proposed to reduce, the overall budget will still go up.
+It is proposed that the LA contribution to the CAMHS generic team (Horizon) of £250,000 is withdrawn from April 2021.
+However it should be noted that the NHS has been increasing its contribution year on year and although the NHS increase to CAMHS funding next year is not yet confirmed it is expected to be similar to previous years and so although the Councils contribution is proposed to reduce, the overall budget will still go up and so there should be no reduction in the quality of service being provided.